Canada has a thriving bike culture. The flourishing Canadian bicycle brands across the country evidence this culture.

 We made a list of the best Canadian bicycle brands for your reference.

 Argon 18 was founded in Montreal in 1989 by veteran cyclist Gervais Rioux.
 The company has evolved to distribute bikes worldwide and sponsors many elite cycling teams and triathletes.
+One of the most popular models is Argon 18 Gallium Pro Disc.

 If you are a fan of classic, vintage bikes, Mariposa is the ideal bicycle brand choice for you.
 The business creates custom vintage steel frames.